 Diabetes affects people from all walks of life - from the very young to the very old - and is now considered an epidemic by the World Health Organisation (WHO).

 Diabetes occurs when the sugar (glucose) level in the blood is too high.
 This happens when the body is not burning up carbohydrates properly due to a defect in the pancreas, the gland that produces insulin.
 Insulin is the hormone which keeps blood sugar levels within the normal healthy range.
 Diabetes may be present either when no insulin is made or when insulin is made but not working properly.

-There are two types of diabetes - type 1, formly known as insulin dependent diabetes, which usually occurs before the age of 35.
+There are two types of diabetes - type 1, formerly known as insulin-dependent diabetes, which usually occurs before the age of 35.
 A person with type 1 diabetes makes no insulin and therefore needs to inject insulin to regulate blood sugar levels and remain healthy.
-Type 2 diabetes (non-insulin depdendent diabetes) more commonly occurs in adults after the age of 40 and is extremely common in old age.
+Type 2 diabetes (non-insulin dependent diabetes) more commonly occurs in adults after the age of 40 and is extremely common in old age.
 In this case, the person with diabetes makes some insulin.
 Usually associated with being overweight, this condition responds well to weight loss through dietary regulation.
 Sometimes weight loss is not enough and tablets are required to help the person's own insulin to work or additional insulin may be required.
 This type of diabetes is also known as adult-onset or maturity-onset diabetes.